arcbjorn/tools/README.md

 - `scripts/` for direct shell scripts (no build needed)
 - `sources/` for projects requiring compilation
 - `bin/` is auto-generated, don't manually place files there
+- Develop in submodules independently, sync parent repo when needed